Elections in Virginia: Recent events

 In 1989, Doug Wilder was the first African-American elected governor of a U.S. state.
 Despite Virginia's support of Republican presidential candidates and reputation as a conservative state, voters elected Democratic candidates for three consecutive gubernatorial races in the 1980s.
 In addition, Democratic representatives maintained large majorities in both houses of the Virginia General Assembly.
 Many Democratic state representatives from rural and suburban districts had conservative stances on various issues.

 In the 1990s Virginia experienced some political realignment, electing conservative Republicans George Allen and Jim Gilmore to the governorship from 1994 until 2002.
 Jim Gilmore's "no car tax" pledge was emblazoned on bumper stickers and yard signs across the state.
 Republicans captured both houses of the General Assembly and built majorities.
 Republican representatives replaced Conservative and moderate Democrats from rural and suburban areas.
-Within the Republican party, more conservative office holders supplanted the remnants of the less conservative "mountain-valley" faction of Holton, so named because many members were from the Shenandoah Valley and Southwest Virginia.
+Within the Republican party, more conservative officeholders supplanted the remnants of the less conservative "mountain-valley" faction of Holton, so named because many members were from the Shenandoah Valley and Southwest Virginia.

 After eight years of Republican governorships, in 2001, Mark Warner, a progressive businessman, won the governorship and confronted budget difficulties related to the recession by cutting money from all state departments.
 Virginia's executive branch is limited by the fact that governors are barred from serving consecutive terms, a constitutional provision that distinguishes Virginia from any other state.
 After decades of Democratic rule in the Virginia General Assembly, Republicans took control around the turn of the 21st century and promptly redistricted to protect their incumbents.
 In 2005 Tim Kaine, Warner's lieutenant governor, won the governor's office over Jerry Kilgore and "independent Republican" state senator Russ Potts.